Green Tea Extract

 - Green tea extract is taken from Camellia sinesis, the green-tea bush; is composed primarily of polyphenols, catechins and EGCG; and has been shown to have a massive variety of health benefits

-- Major benefits of green tea extract include: antioxidant effects, supporting a healthy metabolism, anti-inflammatory effects, antibiotic and antiviral effects, reduction in body fat, and promotion of good general health
+- Major benefits of green tea extract include: antioxidant effects, anti-inflammatory effects, antibiotic and antiviral effects, support of reduction in body fat, and promotion of good general health

 - The recommended dose for a strong green tea extract is around 300-400mg extract daily